We Welcome Your Application to Join Us!

 Days 2-6: Spanish Class, Volunteer Work & Explore Quito

 Located at 9,350 feet in the heart of the Andes, Quito is the highest capital city in the world.
 We’ll spend a few mornings in our guesthouse taking language lessons from a native, Spanish-speaking instructor.
 We’ll learn vocabulary and common phrases to establish a strong base for our future travel and volunteer work.
 During the afternoons, we will explore Quito.
 We’ll visit one of the best-preserved historic centers in the Americas and take in a panoramic view of the entire valley from the top of El Panecillo.
-For our last three days in the city, we’ll volunteer at a youth foundation for underprivileged children–teaching English, playing games and helping with general maintenance.
+For our last three days in the city, we’ll volunteer at a youth foundation for underserved children — teaching English, playing games, and helping with general maintenance.

-Days 13-18: Volunteer Work & Nature Exploration on the Galápagos Islands
+Days 14-18: Nature Exploration on the Galápagos Islands

-We will fly from Quito to the Galápagos and then head to Puerto Ayora on the southern coast of Santa Cruz Island.
-We’ll visit a tortoise reserve and walk to the beach at Tortuga Bay to spot marine iguanas, blue-footed boobies and colorful crab.
-Our time in the Galápagos will be split between volunteer work and exploration of the islands.
+We will fly from Guayaquil to the Galápagos and then head to Puerto Ayora on the southern coast of Santa Cruz Island.
 We’ll go to the Charles Darwin Research Station where we will see Galápagos tortoises.
-We will finish the trip with a boat tour of the archipelago including the incredible cliffs, coastal views, land iguanas and sea lions of North Seymour Island.
-On the way back to Puerto Ayora, we’ll snorkel and gain a new perspective of the area.
+We’ll walk to the beach at Tortuga Bay to spot marine iguanas, blue-footed boobies, and colorful crab.
+We’ll also have time to snorkel and swim.
+From Santa Cruz, we will take a boat tour of the archipelago including the incredible cliffs, coastal views, land iguanas, and sea lions of North Seymour Island.
+We’ll spend our final two days in the Galapagos on Isla Isabela where we’ll visit a tortoise nursery and explore unique geological features and ecosystems before heading back to the mainland.

 Days 19 & 20: Quito